 - There may be financial penalties if you wish to repay or end the mortgage plan early.

-- A Lifetime mortgage loan amount increases with compounded interest.
+- A lifetime mortgage loan amount increases with any compounded interest added.

-A lifetime mortgage could be a financial solution worth exploring, but before you proceed with an equity release agreement, it’s important to check to see if yourself and your property are suitable and meet the necessary criteria.
+A lifetime mortgage could be a financial solution worth exploring, but before you proceed with an equity release agreement, it is important to check to see if yourself and your property are suitable and meet the necessary criteria.

-In order to be eligible for a lifetime mortgage you need to be;
+To be eligible for a lifetime mortgage you need to meet the below criteria;

-- Able to pay off any remaining mortgage or secured loan with the amount of equity you release
+- You must be able to pay off any existing mortgage or secured loans with the amount of equity you release and or your savings.

 - Your age